Lynn Pippenger School of Accountancy

 - Apply for a license through the state of Florida

 For more specific information and an application to take the CPA exam and a Florida candidate, go to https://nasba.org/exams/cpaexam/florida/.

 Additional useful information about the CPA exam itself, including tips and strategies: https://www.cpaexamguide.com

 The Lynn Pippenger School of Accountancy is proud to partner with Becker CPA Review, Roger CPA Review and Gleim during the school year.
 All partners have earned strong track records of student success through superior teaching, curriculum and learning tools that enable students to develop the knowledge and performance skills necessary to pass their exams.
 View our CPA review page.

-If you have questions about the CPA exam, contact the National Association of State Board of Accountancy (NASBA):
+Direct questions about the CPA exam to the National Association of State Board of Accountancy (NASBA):

 International: (615) 880-4250

 M - Th: 8 a.m. - 2 a.m.
 Eastern

 F: 8 a.m. - 5 p.m.
 Eastern

 Also, for information about sitting as a candidate of another state, check out https://nasba.org/exams/cpaexam/